$1/k$-homogeneous long solenoids: Introduction

-In this note we provide a nonmetric positive answer to the question from \cite{NePP}, and then we go on to construct a $\frac{1}{k}$-homogeneous example with the same properties for any cardinal $k$, finite or infinite.
+In this note we provide a nonmetric positive answer to the question from \cite{NePP}, and then we go on to construct a $\frac{1}{\kappa}$-homogeneous example with the same properties for any cardinal $\kappa$, finite or infinite.
 For $\kappa=1$, the construction yields a nonmetric homogeneous circle-like indecomposable continuum.
-Each of our examples depends on an ordered continuum $\Lambda$ and a sequence $\vec{p}$ of positive integers.
-In the final section of this paper, we employ a cohomology argument to prove that for each ordered continuum $\Lambda$, as $\vec{p}$ varies there are $2^\omega$-many homeomorphism types.
+We denote our examples $S(\Lambda,\vec{p})$, as each depends on an ordered continuum $\Lambda$ and a sequence $\vec{p}$ of positive integers.
+We also show that for each uncountable cardinal $\kappa$ and for each fixed $\vec{p}$, there are $2^\kappa$-many $\frac{1}{\kappa}$-homogeneous solenoids of the form $S(\Lambda,\vec{p})$ as $\Lambda$ varies over ordered continua of weight $\kappa$.
+Finally, we show that for every ordered continuum $\Lambda$ the shape of $S(\Lambda,\vec{p})$ depends only on the equivalence class of $\vec{p}$ for a relation similar to one used to classify the additive subgroups of $\mathbb{Q}$.
+Consequently, for each fixed $\Lambda$, as $\vec{p}$ varies, there are exactly $\mathfrak{c}$-many different shapes, where $\mathfrak{c}=2^{\omega}$, (and there are also exactly that many homeomorphism types) represented by $S(\Lambda,\vec{p})$.

 Our notation for ordinals, cardinals, and ordinal arithmetic follows \cite{kunen}.
-So, e.g., $\omega$ is the least infinite ordinal and also denotes the least infinite cardinal, $\omega_1$ is the least uncountable ordinal and cardinal, etc. Also, an ordinal is the set of its predecessors, e.g., $\omega=\{n:n<\omega\}=\{n:n\in \omega\}$ is the set of natural numbers, and $\omega_1$ is the set of countable ordinals.
+So, e.g., $\omega$ is the least infinite ordinal and also denotes the least infinite cardinal, $\omega_1$ is the least uncountable ordinal and cardinal, etc. We use $\kappa$ and $\lambda$ to denote cardinals that may be infinite, while $i,j,k,l,m$, and $n$ denote finite integers (possibly negative).
+Also, an ordinal is the set of its predecessors, e.g., $\omega=\{n:n<\omega\}=\{n:n\in \omega\}$ is the set of natural numbers, and $\omega_1$ is the set of countable ordinals.
 The set of positive integers is denoted by $\mathbb N$.